neghani/learnwire/level_01_index.md

 # Level One - MEAN Stack
+The selected candidates from level zero training will be going through Level One course, this course is designed to transform the candidates in to professional JavaScript Fullstack developers.

+**What is a  JavaScript Fullstack developer?**
+There many aspects of application/software development such User Interface, Data Storing, Data Control, a developer who can work with all the above mentioned aspects is called a Fullstack developer, A Fullstack not necessarily be master in all the aspects, he/she can be master of one aspect and jack of rest.

 MEAN Stack is one of the most popular Technology Stack.
 It is used to develop a Full Stack Web Application.
 Although it is a Stack of different technologies, all of these are based on JavaScript language.

 **MEAN Stands for:**